-In addition to the expenses directly related to the preservation through digital reformatting of atrisk materials, this program allows for some additional yet still connected activities.
+In addition to the expenses directly related to the preservation through digital reformatting of at-risk materials, this program allows for some additional yet still connected activities.
 All such additional costs must be specifically and strongly justified throughout the proposal and especially in the Budget Narrative.
 We have made these adjustments in response to frequent requests to consider allowing requests for these kinds of services and materials.
-Note in particular, automated captioning, some basic transcription work and the purchase of digital storage media or rehousing supplies are allowable.
+Note in particular that automated captioning, some basic transcription work, and the purchase of digital storage media or re-housing supplies are allowable.

 At the same time, it is vital to keep in mind that the purpose of the Recordings at Risk program is to support preservation reformatting and not enhanced access.
 To remain competitive, applicants are advised that costs other than vendor-provided digitization services, shipping, and insurance should total no more than 50% of the total request.
-Reviewers will, at their discretion, decide which applicants might need more additional support of these kinds than others, due to the apparent limitations of the applicant organization's capacity to fund this work through other means.
+Reviewers will, at their discretion, decide which applicants might need more additional support of these kinds than others, due to the apparent limitations of an the applicant organization's capacity to fund this work through other means.
 CLIR and its review panel expect to see fair compensation for any labor funded through this program.
-Conversely, there are a handful of disallowed costs, and I'll point out a few that are particularly relevant.
-Indirect costs are disallowed by all CLIR's grants programs as are any miscellaneous costs.
-Electronic equipment other than dedicated digital storage media.
-Software licenses and services are unfortunately something that we can't cover, including digital storage services.
-Extensive conservation work beyond what is required to get a solid capture of the materials is not covered.
-Extensive processing and editing of digital audio files post transfer is also disallowed.